Breadcrumb

 - A device called a pulse oximeter may be clipped to your finger.
 It measures oxygen levels in your blood and monitors your pulse.

-- The area where the doctor plans to insert a catheter will be shaved and cleaned.
-Sterile towels will be draped over your body, except for the area over the insertion site.
+- The areas where the doctor plans to insert a catheter will be shaved and cleaned.
+This is usually in your groin, neck, or arm.
+Sterile towels will be draped over your body, except for the areas over the insertion sites.

 During the test

-- A local anesthetic is injected into your skin at the insertion site.
-This is usually in your groin or neck.
-When the area is numb, a doctor called a cardiac electrophysiologist inserts the catheter through your skin and into the vein.
+- A doctor called a cardiac electrophysiologist inserts the catheter through your skin and into the blood vessel.

-- The doctor slowly pushes the catheter through the vein toward your heart.
+- The doctor slowly pushes the catheter through the blood vessel toward your heart.
 Usually several catheters are used.
 The doctor moves the catheters into various places in the heart.
 An X-ray screen shows the doctor where to move the catheters.

 - The catheters have small electrical conductors, called electrodes, on their ends.
 The doctor can use the electrodes to do what is called "pacing."
 This means sending electrical currents through the catheters to try to re-create your heart rhythm problem.
 This can tell the doctor what kind of problem you have and the best way to treat it.
 The doctor may also use pacing to see how well medicines work to control your problem.